Injury Prevention Winchester, MO

 Injury Prevention for The Elderly in Winchester, MO

-Falls in senior citizens were responsible for over 3 million emergency room visits and over 34,000 deaths.
-Research demonstrates that being physical active is a great method for preventing falls.
-Other conditions such as arthritis that are wear and tear injuries can be slowed down by physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
-While the physical demands for older adults may not be as high as an athlete, the same principles of strength, stability, flexibility, and optimal posture can greatly aid in injury prevention.
+Falls in senior citizens were responsible for over 3 million emergency room admissions and more than 34,000 deaths.
+Research demonstrates that being physical active can go a long way in preventing falls.
+Other conditions such as arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints strong.
+While the physical demands for seniors may not be as high as an athlete, healthy strength, balance, flexibility, and optimal posture can greatly aid in injury prevention.

 Other services we offer in Winchester, MO include: